Apple Podcasts | Google Podcasts

 In today’s episode, I talk with Bryan from Blueprint MCAT (formerly Next Step Test Prep) about the changes made to the MCAT for 2015.

-Bryan is the Academic Director at Next Step Test Prep where he also serves as an MCAT tutor.
+Bryan is the Academic Director at Blueprint MCAT (formerly Next Step Test Prep), where he also serves as an MCAT tutor.
 Having been in the MCAT game for about 15 years now, Bryan switched over to Next Step to focus on one-on-one private tutoring.

-Today, this episode will focus on the MCAT 2015, what to expect, how to prepare for it, and the resources you will be needing.
-As times are changing, the MCAT is also changing.
-Medical schools have recognized the need for aligning their expectations to incoming medical students and so they have driven such changes.
+Today, this episode will focus on the MCAT 2015, what to expect, how to prepare for it, and the resources you will need.

-Why does MCAT stress people out so much?
+Why does the MCAT stress people out so much?